loxosceles/ai-portfolio/docs/architecture/infrastructure/cli-architecture.md

 ## CI/CD Integration

-The CLI commands are integrated into the CI/CD pipeline via buildspec.yml:
+The CLI commands are integrated into the CI/CD pipeline via buildspec.yml.
+The buildspec uses direct `ts-node` calls to the CLI tools:

 **Pre-Build Phase**: